APCS-20-21/Lab1.7/README.md

 ### Part 2: process

 The process method is setup to just return a single message.
-You should change it so that it returns the response "Sleep1 That's where I'm a viking!" if the message contains the word "sleep".
+You should change it so that it uses the findKeyword method to identify if the message contains the word "sleep", and it if does this method should return the response "Sleep!
+That's where I'm a viking!"

 For example:
 ```
 Hello.
 I want to go to sleep
 Sleep!
 That's where I'm a viking!
 ```
+The algorithm for this method should look something like this:
+1. use findKeyword to find the index of "sleep" in the message variable
+2. Use the value returned from findKeyword to identify if the message contained the keyword "sleep" or not.
+3. If it did, then return the String "Sleep!
+That's where I'm a viking!"
+4. If it did not, then return the String "That's interesting."

-However, it won't quite work because the findKeyword method isn't programmed correctly (yet).
+However, this algorithm won't quite work because the findKeyword method isn't programmed correctly (yet).

 Notice the findKeyword method is declared later in the program: